pypeit/PypeIt/doc/tutorials/nirspec_high_howto.rst

 in which only 2 lines were identified.
 There are in fact 5 lines that should be identified and used for wavelength calibration in that order.

-The steps to check and edit the solution with :ref:`pypeit_identify` are given below.
+The steps to check and edit the solution with :ref:`pypeit_identify` are given below, in the section :ref:`manual_wvcal`.

 We strongly recommend users follow the procedure below to construct their own wavelength calibration, which can then be used for any other NIRSPEC dataset taken in the same setup (i.e. same filters and echelle/XD angles).

+.. _manual_wvcal:

 Manual Wavelength Calibration
 -----------------------------